orgua/OneWireHub/README.md

 - DS2450 4 channel A/D
 - **DS2890 Single channel digital potentiometer** (working)

+### Recent development (newest on top):
+- bug: only one ds2401 possible?
+- fix bug: buffer-overrun when using more than 4 slaves
+- replace search() algorithm, safes a lot of ram (HubTest-Minimal4 needs 3986 & 155 byte instead of 3928 & 891 byte)
+- fix bug: infinite loop when waitForRequest() is called without attached sensor
+- fix bug: infinite loop when (for example) >=1 ds2401 are attached and waitForRequest() is called
+- fix bug: temp-calculation was wrong (ds18b20, ds2438) and used something like round(abs(floor(float-value)))
+- better documentation, more examples, easier interface for hub
+- cleaner, faster code
+- make OneWireHub compatible to arduino library-manager

 ### Possible extensions in the future:
 - working DS2438
 - DS1822 0x22 Thermometer, 12bit